jiyong-park/jiyong-park.github.io/_pages/research.md

 ## Research Interest
 * My research interests lie at the intersection between economic values and societal impacts of information systems and technology.
 My research has been primarily oriented toward three areas:
 	1. Societal Impacts of Information Technology and Machine Learning
-	2. Automation, Productivity, and Future of Work
+	2. Automation and Future of Work
 	3. Information Technology for Environmental Sustainability